-There are some larger, more well-known Canadian War Cemeteries like Beny-sur-Mer, and Bretteville-sur-Laize, and also, farther east, such as the larger Hautot-sur-Mer cemetery, where the dead from the Dieppe raid of 1942 were buried.
+There are some larger, more well-known Canadian War Cemeteries like Beny-sur-Mer, and Bretteville-sur-Laize.
+Farther east, you should visit the larger Hautot-sur-Mer cemetery in Dieppe where the dead from the Dieppe Raid of 1942 are buried.

-Most of the casualties at Beny and Bretteville happened after the June 6, 1944 Normandy D-Day invasion at Juno Beach, and in the subsequent fighting, south and east closer to Caen and Falaise later on that summer and fall, as well as RCAF crews who were killed flying air raids from bases in England.
+Most of the casualties at Beny happened on or after the June 6, 1944 Normandy D-Day invasion at Juno Beach.
+At Bretteville, you will find casualties of the subsequent fighting closer to Caen and Falaise.
+There are RCAF crews who were killed flying air raids over German-occupied Europe.